mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 The following example provides an illustration of this kind of interaction and examines the surfacing of computational thinking concepts in particular.
 FIND EXAMPLE IF POSSIBLE.

+This area opens some interesting lines of questioning which are beyond the full remit of this research

+- Question - do more useful / less de-motivating errors result from remixing and game patching?
+- Question - what impact does the process of being driven by GDPs have on how users deal with errors?
+  - For example does the closely paired code structure and game output help with motivation?
+  - How do you develop a more granular sense of the kinds of blocks, errors and how to overcome them.

 <!-- While the use of debugging tools and processes are often introduced to solve a particular problem in implementing one GDP.
 The same process is uses to solve issues that crop up while implementing other patterns.
 Throughout the recordings, some individuals show an evolution of problem solving knowledge and processes in relation to coding through their independent work.
 CAN i FIND ANY KEY EXAMPLES OF THIS?